Roucseba/Testcode/README.md

 # Testcode

-Tis repository is for testing purpose only.
+This repository is for testing purpose only.